-So there's scene #1--Esther took action.
+So there's scene #1.
+It focuses on Esther's action.
 She's risked her life by informing the king of something she'd never told him before.
 She is a Jew.
 The ball is now in the king's court.

 II.
-In the second scene we see Haman's downfall (5-10).
+Scene two focuses on Haman's downfall (5-10).

 Give a proud man enough rope and eventually he'll hang himself.
+In this case, literally.
 Haman's day has come.
-In scene #2 we'll notice four stages in his downfall.
+Notice four stages in Haman's downfall.

 A. Haman is exposed (5-6).
 "King Xerxes [KJV "Ahasuerus"] asked Queen Esther, 'Who is he?
-Where is the man who has dared to do such a thing?'"
+Where is the man who has dared to do such a thing?"
 The king is ticked.
-One commentator suggests that the abruptness of the Hebrew reveals the agitated state of mind of the king: "Who--he--this one?--and--where?--this one--he--who--he to fill--his heart--to do--thus?"
+One commentator suggests that the abruptness of the Hebrew reveals the agitated state of mind of the king: "Who--he--this one?--and--where?--this one--he--who--he to fill--his heart--to do--thus?"3